Aquafina-water-bottle/jp-mining-note/docs/docs/compiletimeoptions.md

 ---

 # Optimized Vocab Card Example
-An example set of compile-time options to create a more optimized vocab card is shown below.
+An example set of compile options to create a more optimized vocab card is shown below.

-!!! examplecode "Vocab card compile-time options example"
+!!! examplecode "Vocab card compile options example"

     ```json
     "compile-options": {